mohamuhsin/live.pearlfmuganda.com/README.md

 # live.pearlfmuganda.com

-This is a minimal live app for pearl fm uganda, where listeners listen to the live pbroadcasting from the radio.
+This app is build for pearl fm uganda, where listeners go to listen for live broadcasting from the radio.

 this was developed by react and next.js